rikumi/alloyteam-md/docs/2012-05-如何-30-分钟构建-windows8-metro-风格的-web-app22.md

 Once you know that, don’t hesitate to put some emphasis on the code in a way or in another to catch the eye of the developers.

-In the Channel9 case, they had the excellent idea to insert the code parts into <pre> tags.
+In the Channel9 case, they had the excellent idea to insert the code parts into &lt;pre> tags.
 It will simplify our life to style this part.

 Add a new CSS rule “**#articlecontent pre**”.